Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 What Clay Mask Mistakes Are Damaging Your Skin?

-Clay mask mistakes damaging your skin include leaving them on too long, using them too frequently, choosing the wrong clay type, and not moisturizing afterwards.
+Common clay mask mistakes that can damage your skin include leaving them on too long, using them too often, choosing the wrong clay type, and not moisturizing afterward.
 These mistakes over-dry your skin and can cause irritation and sensitivity.

-The biggest clay mask mistake is leaving them on until they’re completely dry and cracking.
+The biggest mistake with clay masks is leaving them on until they’re completely dry and cracked.
 This might look satisfying, but it actually over-absorbs your skin’s natural oils and can cause irritation.
 Clay masks should be removed while they’re still slightly damp.

 Many people also use clay masks too often, thinking more is better.
-But using them more than 1-2 times per week can disrupt your skin barrier and cause dryness or sensitivity.
-Different clays have different strengths too – bentonite clay might be too strong for sensitive skin, while kaolin clay might not be effective enough for very oily skin.
+But using them more than 1-2 times per week can disrupt your skin barrier, leading to dryness or sensitivity.
+Different clays have different strengths, too – bentonite clay might be too strong for sensitive skin, while kaolin clay might not be effective enough for very oily skin.

 The right way to use clay masks is to choose the right type for your skin, apply an even layer, remove before it’s completely dry, limit use to 1-2 times per week, and always follow up with a good moisturizer.